-If LDW only detects lane markings on one side of the road, it will only warn you when departing the lane on the side where it has detected a lane marker.
-Even with LDW, always keep your attention on the road and maintain proper vehicle position within the lane, or vehicle damage, injury, or death could occur.
-Always keep the windscreen clean and do not use LDW in bad weather conditions.
+If LDW only detects lane markings on one side of the road, it will only warn you when departing the lane on the side where it has detected a lane marking.
+Always keep your attention on the road and maintain proper vehicle position within the lane, or vehicle damage, injury or death could occur.
+Always keep the windscreen, headlamps and camera sensors clean and in good repair.
+Do not use LDW in bad weather conditions.